vinniefalco/SimpleDJ/README.md

 This should be considered a reference codebase for understanding the lengths mid-era C++ developers had to go through prior to the arrival of modern C++.
+(C++'11 and onward), in order to achieve stable concurrent applications.

-(C++'11 and onward).
-Read the following JUCE forum posts before using this codebase (i.e. VFLib usage) for study:
+Read the following JUCE forum posts prior to using this codebase (i.e. VFLib usage) for study:

 http://www.juce.com/forum/topic/vflib-significant-defects-found